 Shipping Season: both Spring & Fall

-Unique Characterstics: The fiery orange, tubular flowers will lure hummingbirds and butterflies to your summer garden.
+Unique Characterstics: The fiery orange, tubular flowers will lure hummingbirds, butterflies and bees to your summer garden.
+The blooms are a good source for nectar to keep hummingbirds and beneficial insects happy.
 The attractive, grayish-green, mint-scented foliage is an added bonus.
+When the leaves are crushed, it is even more pungent.
 This agastache has a more compact habit and produces a large amount of flower spikes through summer.

 Flower Color: Fiery orange